 In the last 6 months or so Fisher and Teknetics have been coming up a lot in conversations and all of them very positive.
-Most of those conversations have been about detectors in the beginner price range, even ones at or below 200 dollars.
-Being in this hobby for over twenty years and most of those years using mid to high end detectors my mind hasn’t been on lower price range detectors but after hearing so many great things about fisher/teknetics (some sounding too good to be true) I had to try one out for myself.
+Most of those conversations have been about metal detectors in the beginner price range, even ones at or below 200 dollars.
+Metal Detecting for over twenty years and most of those years using mid to high end metal detectors my mind hasn’t been on lower price range metal detectors but after hearing so many great things about Fisher Metal Detectors and Teknetics Metal Detectors (some sounding too good to be true) I had to try one out for myself.

-A few years back I was a dealer and I made it a point to learn as many detectors as I could or at least the most popular detectors.
-I never found anything in the lower price ranges that even got me a little excited so I wasn’t sure what to expect with the Fisher f22.
+A few years back I was a metal detector dealer and I made it a point to learn as many detectors as I could or at least the most popular metal detectors.
+I never found anything in the lower price ranges that even got me a little excited so I wasn’t sure what to expect with the Fisher f22 Metal Detector.
 As my years as a dealer no one ever asked me about the beginner price range Fisher and Teknetics so I never took the time to learn any of them.

-If you’re looking for an affordable way to get into the hobby, you’re on a tight budget or looking for a really good, lightweight and affordable detector that will work great anywhere, this is the detector I would recommend.
-In the price range I personally do not feel you could find a better all-around detector and although it works great at trashy parks, schools, houses etc. I think it really shines as a very affordable and capable relic detector.
-I have used metal detectors that cost much more than this detector that don’t perform as well or have some of the great features the F22 has like weatherproof construction and the ability to turn the Iron volume off or down.
-From someone like me who hasn’t used a detector in this price range in over twenty years I’m not only impressed with its abilities but it will get used by me… when I can pry it out of Stephs hands!
+If you’re looking for an affordable way to get into metal detecting, you’re on a tight budget or looking for a really good, lightweight and affordable metal detector that will work great anywhere, this is the detector I would recommend.
+In the price range I personally do not feel you could find a better all-around metal detector and although it works great at trashy parks, schools, houses etc. I think it really shines as a very affordable and capable relic metal detector.
+I have used metal detectors that cost much more than this detector that don’t perform as well or have some of the great features the F22 Metal Detector has like weatherproof construction and the ability to turn the Iron volume off or down.
+From someone like me who hasn’t used a metal detector in this price range in over twenty years I’m not only impressed with its abilities but it will get used by me… when I can pry it out of Stephs hands!